Definition of Reversing Entries

-To illustrate reversing entries, let's assume that a retailer uses a temporary help service from December 15 - 31.
-The temp agency will bill the retailer on January 10 and the retailer agrees to pay the invoice by January 15.
-If the retailer's accounting year ends on December 31, the retailer will make an accrual-type adjusting entry for the estimated amount.
+To illustrate reversing entries, let's assume that a retailer uses a temporary employment agency service to provide workers from December 15 to December 29.
+The temp agency will bill the retailer on January 6 and the retailer is required to pay the invoice by January 10.
+Assuming the retailer's accounting year ends on December 31, the retailer will make an accrual adjusting entry on December 31 for the estimated amount.
 If the estimated amount is $18,000 the retailer will debit Temp Service Expense for $18,000 and will credit Accrued Expenses Payable for $18,000.
-This adjusting entry assures that the retailer's income statement and balance sheet as of December 31 will include the temp service expense and obligation.
+This adjusting entry assures that the retailer's income statement for the period ended December 31 will report the $18,000 expense and its balance sheet as of December 31 will report the $18,000 liability.

 After the financial statements are prepared, the closing entries will transfer the balance in the account Temp Service Expense to an owner's/stockholders' equity account.
 As a result, the account Temp Service Expense will begin January with a zero balance.